 This module covers the essential knowledge and skills for scoring music for symphony orchestra, as well as for smaller groupings of orchestral instruments.
 The module equips you for arranging and writing music for ensembles you might find yourself working with in the future, as a player, composer, conductor or teacher.
 The Orchestral Technique module is appropriate for all music students, but is particularly important for those specialising in composition.
 It will give you relevant knowledge of instruments, repertoire and techniques, and also provide the background training you will need for composing for media and film, and for live performance.20 credits

 - Sound and Moving Image

-This module will give students the opportunity to create sound to picture and familiarise themselves with a variety of software.
-Students will be responsible for the entire project from the ideas stage through the creation of all audio materials.
-A range of existing movies, visual musical works and relevant literary texts will be studied; students are expected to use these to inform their own work and will be encouraged to explore the audiovisual medium in as many different forms as possible.20 credits
+This module gives you the opportunity to compose sound and music for film and other visual media, and position sound and music within the filmmaking process.
+Using a variety of software, you will be responsible for the entire project from the ideas stage through to the creation of all audio materials.
+A diverse range of existing movies, audiovisual works and relevant literature will be studied, and you will be expected to use these to inform your own work.20 credits

 - Music in Renaissance Europe

 This module will introduce you to European musical cultures in the fifteenth and sixteenth centuries and the research methods through which they are discovered and studied.
 You’ll investigate the roles played by music in the everyday life of street and home, as well as in religion and politics.
 The module links music to some of the big critical themes in the European history of the period, including Europe’s expanding international horizons through trade and colonialism, the dramatic increase in the circulation of books thanks to new printing technology, and conflict both within and between religious faiths.20 credits